eliamue/foundations-prep-april-2021/4-thursday/next-steps.md

 * Technical knowledge is fleeting
 * Good habits are invaluable
-* Bad habits are hard to loose
+* Bad habits are hard to lose

 This is a craft.
 Process is critical.
 Where can you improve?